space-contributes/arby-audio_3d/README.md

 ## OR, FOR WINDOWS:
 Still requires cloning the repo, or downloading files individually from the GitHub website.
-Run the WOO.bat as administrator.
+Run the WOO.BAT as administrator.

 # FOR MACOS AND LINUX: